k3oni/zfsrep/README.md

   - Can snapshot from main to slave and restore from slave to main if available on both systems
   - Stops replication/snapshoting if an error is ancountered(in case it runs automatic using crontab)

+It was build for Illumos/Openindiana, might work on others but there is no guarantee.

 ###Requirements

-	- 2 ZFS based filesystems
+	- 2 ZFS based filesystems on 2 different servers
 	- SSH key based login between the two servers

 ###Script requirements